Health Data Science MSc/PGDip/PGCert

 Mathematics for Data Science Pre-sessional Bootcamp

-To accompany the support offered to the under-represented groups that the AI and Data Science Conversion Masters Scholarship will benefit, we are offering a Mathematics for Data Science Pre-sessional Bootcamp to successful awardees.
-This pre-sessional course provides an alternative means of entry for those who may not meet the standard Maths entry requirement of the courses.
+To accompany the support offered to the under-represented groups that the AI and Data Science Masters Scholarship will benefit, we are offering a Mathematics for Data Science Pre-sessional Bootcamp to all Home and International students intending to study one of one the nine applicable degrees.
+This pre-sessional course will provide students with confidence in their mathematical skills expected for their Masters study.

 Apply now